Find this article useful?

 11pm Bedtime.
 Difficulty getting to sleep from tummy moving a bit and thinking/feeling like I might need to go.

 Day of colonoscopy

 7.30am Slept until 7.30am as I’ve taken the day off work.
-Toilet at 8am no real urgency, just my usual toilet trip!
-Not as much urgency as I thought was going to be.
+Toilet at 8am, no real urgency, just my usual toilet trip!
+Not as much urgency as I thought there was going to be.
 Pretty loose and some watery spells!
 Fairly standard UC things - I've dealt with far worse!
 I eventually got to sleep at 4.30am last night.